johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Temperature control/esp32_fish_temp_mqtt_v1h/Readme.md

 # Version 1h explained

-I will break down the various functions to help with understanding them.
+I will break down the various functions to try and help with understanding them.

+One thing to be aware off is if you are used to using the EEPROM.h for Arduino Board EEPROM storage the ESP32 version is different so take a look at https://github.com/espressif/arduino-esp32/tree/master to ensure you are fully coversant with its use.
+This had me at first.

 ----